Windscribe VPN review

-You can also try out the Premium version for a month, but that makes it more than twice as expensive at $9 a month.
+You can also try out the Windscribe Pro version for a month, but that makes it more than twice as expensive at $9 a month.
 In turn, this would cost you $108 a year, so getting the yearly plan sounds like a much better deal.

-Both plans offer the exact same features and give you unlimited simultaneous connections.
+Both plans offer the exact same features and give you unlimited simultaneous connections and unlimited bandwidth.
 There’s also the possibility to build your own plan.
 However, unless you only need two or three specific locations, it can quickly become more expensive than the yearly subscription.

 Additionally, Windscribe VPN lets you purchase a static IP in either a data center or residential locations.
 The price goes from $2 to $8 a month depending on the type of IP you want to buy.

-Just keep in mind that Windscribe’s money-back policy gives you only three days to decide whether you want to keep the VPN service or not.
+Just keep in mind that Windscribe’s refund policy gives you only three days to decide whether you want to keep the VPN service or not.